HeisenbergSY/X-Ray_DeepLerningProject/README.md

 python run.py
 This will train the model using the specified configuration and save the best model based on validation loss.

+## Inference

+The inference mode allows you to use a trained model to make predictions on new chest X-ray images.
+The script run_inference.py provides an interactive GUI for selecting the model and image files.

+### Inference Mode Instructions

+1. Ensure you have a trained model saved in the .pth format.
+2. Insure to select the right model in the config.yaml
+3. Run the run_inference.py script
+4. A file dialog will open to select the saved model file (*.pth).
+5. Another file dialog will open to select one or more chest X-ray images for inference.
+6. The script will display the predicted class (Normal or Pneumonia) along with the probability for each selected image.

 ## Evaluation:

 After training, the script evaluates the best model on the test set and logs the results.
 The evaluation includes accuracy, precision, recall, F1-score, and AUC-ROC.
 It also plots the accuracy over epochs and the confusion matrix.